jnhooper/dockerNodeGraphql/README.md

-# dockerNode
+# dockerNodeGraphQl
-This Repo uses node on the backend and has hot module reloading working in both the back and frontend portions.
+This is a repo of boilerplate with the basics setup for docker, node and graphql.
+It has hot reloading on the front end and automatic server restarts on the backend thanks to nodemon

 ### Server
 run `docker-compose up` and navigate to localhost:3000